 For information on how to be nominated to participate in the Aspen Seminar, please contact Charlene Costello, Senior Seminars Coordinator (email@example.com; phone: 410-820-5374).
 Seminars are held at our Aspen campus in Colorado and our Wye River campus alongside the Chesapeake Bay in Maryland.

-Cost to attend in 2013: $9,450.
+Cost to attend in 2014: $9,450.
 (The cost is inclusive of lodging, meals, group events, and materials.
 Airfare is not included; early flight booking is strongly recommended.
-Limited financial assistance is available on a competitive basis for those who qualify.)
-Application/Registration
+Limited financial assistance, typically not exceeding 50% of the fee, is available on a competitive basis for those who qualify.)

 Great Minds Don't Think Alike...But They Do Think Better Together!